fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Invoke-AzureHDInsightHiveJob.md

 ```

 ### -File
-Specifies the Windows azure_2 Storage Blob (WASB) path to a file in azure_2 blob storage that contains the query to run.
+Specifies the Windows Azure Storage Blob (WASB) path to a file in Azure blob storage that contains the query to run.
 You can use this parameter instead of the *Query* parameter.

 ```yaml